 Why it stands out:

-Purchasing marketing automation often forces a choice between channel depth and operational control. monday work management distinguishes itself by enabling marketing to run as a connected business function.
+Committing to a marketing automation platform can sometimes force a choice between channel depth and operational control. monday work management sets itself apart by enabling marketing to run as a connected business function.

 - Proven ROI: Forrester Total Economic Impact™ research indicates a payback period of under four months and 346% ROI in one study.